pop-os/beta/README.md

 sudo pop-upgrade release upgrade systemd -f
 ```

-If you encounter issues runnint the `pop-upgrade` command, in a second terminal window, run the command:
+If you encounter issues running the `pop-upgrade` command, in a second terminal window, run the command:
 ```
 sudo pop-upgrade daemon
 ```